skellis46/finger-pointing-moon/project overview.md

 ## objectives

-- generate and critically examine two PaR case-studies for which their epistemic possibilities are radically different
+- generate and critically examine three PaR practices for which their epistemic possibilities are radically different.
+Also come from different positions of "leadership"
 - research and produce annotated bibliography of PaR literature that refers to its history and its epistemic possibilities and limits
 - examine through practice the role of solitude in understanding leadership, action and change (contrast this with 'group epistemics' from That Thing Produced)
 - leadership/practice connected by corporeal actions: what the body can do, and what the body does (fare: to make and to do)
-- focus on collective organising; strategies for collective organising (e.g. 1 hr solitude per week outside: connect with two people on this -- and so do they, etc.)
+- focus on collective organising; strategies for collective organising: collecting practice?

 ## sum requested